top of page

 • Paper Marbling goes back to the 12th century Asia.
 See a brief History below:

 In this workshop, You'll be learning the process of how to make marlbelized paper.
-You'll learn the best ways to prepare the water to allow the dyes to float on top !
-You'll learn techniques using different tools for different patterns and designs, and you'll learn which colors work well together for a full page design.
-We'll be working on A4 Rice paper and we'll experiment a little with other papers.
+You'll learn the best ways to prepare the water to allow the dyes to float on top, and to prepare the paper for the best color adhesion.
+Learn techniques using different tools for different patterns and designs, and you'll learn which colors work well together for a full page design.
+We'll be working on A4 Printing andRice paper and we may experiment a little with other papers.

 HISTORY of PAPER MARBLING: